jeffbski/bench-rest/README.md

  - all.env.user - basic auth user if provided
  - all.env.password - basic auth password if provided
  - all.env.etags - object of etags saved by URI
+ - all.iterCtx - empty object created for each iteration, can be used for any user storage from beforeHooks and afterHooks
  - all.opIndex - zero based index for the operation in the array of operations, ie: first operation in the main flow will have opIndex of 0
  - all.requestOptions - the options that will be used for the request (see mikeal/request)
  - all.requestOptions.uri - the URL that will be used for the request